daonguyen92hd/daonguyen92.github.io/index.md

 <img class="profile-picture" src="daonguyen.jpg">

-NGUYEN DINH DAO
-*Master student in the International and Development Economics* Crawford School of Public Policy
-Australian National University
+NGUYEN DINH DAO, *Master student in the International and Development Economics*, Crawford School of Public Policy, Australian National University

-ORGANIZATION: The centre for Agricultural Policy (CAP) Position held: Researcher in Economic Modeling and Policy Analysis Division
+Researcher in Economic Modeling and Policy Analysis Division at The centre for Agricultural Policy (CAP)

 ## EDUCATION BACKGROUND